emmajanedrews/base-template/_posts/2017-01-26-whats-the-top-trait-we-look-for-in-a-recruiter.md

 What’s the number one trait we look for in a recruiter?

 We look for risk takers.
 How do we identify risk takers?
-We find that the risk-taking trait manifests itself in recruiters in three different ways. &nbsp;
+We find that the risk taking trait manifests itself in recruiters in three different ways. &nbsp;

 The first way is how **they tend to want to be paid for performance instead of having a set salary** that’s oftentimes based more on tenure than anything else.
 Risk takers are people who want to work hard, log extra hours, spend extra energy, and are compensated accordingly.&nbsp;